warseydev/WarseyAPI/README.md

 # Media (Images & Videos)

-Any media within this code is copyrighted, please replace it with your own if your going to fork this project!
+Any media within this code is copyrighted and is not free to use, please replace it with your own if your going to fork this project!

 # License